nrodrigo/StupidDB/README.md

 ### How to use this StupidDB

 It's realy quick and easy with 3 methods to remember.
-First, instanciate a class:
+First, instantiate a class:

 ```python
 from StupidDB.stupiddb import StupidDB